Bee County License Hearing Guide

 What It Is

-Separate from Criminal Court: It is crucial to remember that the ALR hearing is entirely separate from your criminal DUI case.
-The outcome of one does not automatically determine the outcome of the other.
+- Separate from Criminal Court: The ALR hearing is a civil matter, completely separate from your criminal DUI case.
+The outcome of the ALR hearing does not automatically determine the outcome of your criminal case, and vice versa.

-Decides if License Suspension Is Warranted: The purpose of the ALR hearing is to determine whether the DPS has sufficient evidence to suspend your license.
-The DPS must prove that there was probable cause for the initial stop, that you were lawfully arrested, and that your BAC was over the legal limit (or that you refused testing).
+- Decides if Suspension is Warranted: The purpose of the ALR hearing is to determine whether the DPS has sufficient evidence to suspend your license.

-Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DPS only needs to show "preponderance of the evidence," meaning it is more likely than not that the suspension is justified.
+- Lower Burden of Proof: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DPS only needs to show that it is more likely than not that you were driving while intoxicated.

 How to Prepare

-Preparing effectively for your ALR hearing is essential for a positive outcome.
+Preparing for the ALR hearing is essential for a favorable outcome.

-- Understand What You Can Challenge: You can challenge various aspects of the DPS case, including the legality of the initial traffic stop, the accuracy of the breath or blood testing equipment, and whether the officer followed proper procedures during the arrest.
+- Understand What You Can Challenge: You can challenge the validity of the traffic stop, the administration of the breath or blood test, and whether you were actually intoxicated.

 Possible Outcomes

-- Suspension Upheld: If the DPS presents sufficient evidence, the hearing officer will uphold the suspension, and your license will be suspended for the appropriate period.
+- Suspension Upheld: If the DPS presents sufficient evidence, the Administrative Law Judge (ALJ) will uphold the suspension of your license.

-- Suspension Overturned: If you successfully challenge the DPS's evidence or demonstrate that the arrest was unlawful, the hearing officer can overturn the suspension, and your license will be reinstated.
+- Suspension Overturned: If the DPS fails to meet its burden of proof, the ALJ will overturn the suspension, and your driving privileges will be reinstated.

-- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for essential purposes like work, school, or medical appointments.
+- Restricted/Hardship License Granted: In some cases, the ALJ may grant a restricted or hardship license, allowing you to drive under certain conditions.

 Hardship/Restricted License in Texas

-- IID Requirement: In some cases, particularly for repeat offenders or those with high BAC levels, the DPS may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a restricted license.
+- IID Requirement: Depending on the circumstances of your DUI, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of the ODL.

 Getting Your License Back